 After the game Woody Hayes said, “It was the soundest trouncing we ever had.
 We didn’t seem to be able to establish anything.
 They were a great team today.”
 According to the final stats Penn State had more first downs 22-5, rushing yards 201-33, and passing yards 148-30, than the Buckeyes.
-Although the Buckeyes ran only 43 plays, Glenn Ressler, the man who knew where every play was going, pulled down 15 tackles.
+Although the Buckeyes ran only forty-three plays, Glenn Ressler, the man who knew where every play was going, pulled down fifteen tackles.

-As the final gun sounded, ground swell of excitement enveloped sleepy State College.
+As the final gun sounded, a groundswell of excitement enveloped sleepy State College.
 This Turkey was involved in the ensuing celebration at the main campus.
 We rioted in the streets.
 Revelers carried some poor schmuck’s Volkswagen down to the pond behind Prexy Walker’s house, now part of the alumni complex, floating it on the water.
 (It had been rumored that VW Beetles would not sink if they hit the water, and we drunks felt that this experiment would provide empirical evidence to either support or refute that claim.
 It floated—for a while.)
-Following the Volkswagen were several female students, now grandmas and great-grandmas, in varying stages of undress.
+Following the Volkswagen were several female students, now grandmas and great grandmas, in varying stages of undress.
 A Pittsburgh bound Greyhound bus parked next to the Corner Room was vandalized by rioters as passengers fled in sheer terror.
 The then extant “greasy construction workers” vs. “college punks” debate was set aside for the moment, as was the reform-minded ad hoc committee in loco parentis, as State College came together, bubbling over with joy (and 3.2% beer).

-On that particular day, the collective soul of State College was there on the field in Columbus with our brave warriors.
+On that day, the collective soul of State College was there on the field in Columbus with our brave warriors.
 The Buckeyes were never in the game.
-As this game was played before Penn State was regarded as a national power, it was perhaps the seminal event in the football comeuppance of a hitherto oft-forgotten Land Grant University in a sleepy but happy valley in Central Pennsylvania.
+As this game was played before Penn State was regarded as a national power, it was the seminal event in the football ascension of a hitherto oft-forgotten Land Grant University in a sleepy but happy valley in Central Pennsylvania.
 It was David slaying Goliath.
 Nobody took us lightly from then on.

-For the much maligned Wydman, the Ohio State game was a welcome relief.
+For the much-maligned Wydman, the Ohio State game was a welcome relief.
 Papers described how he “turned magician with an amazing display of ball-handling.”
 Years later Nittany Lion coach Rip Engle said, “A football team has never played a perfect game, but at Ohio State in 1964 our team came as close to it as I ever saw”.

-Following their defeat the Buckeyes regrouped to beat Northwestern, then lost to Michigan in the last game of the year.
+Following their defeat, the Buckeyes regrouped to beat Northwestern, then lost to Michigan in the last game of the year.
 They finished at 7-2-0 but with no Rose Bowl bid.
 Penn State finished with wins over Houston and Pitt for an improbable 6-4-0 record.
 Their record for consecutive non-losing seasons would continue until 1988.
 The Penn State players voted to decline any bowl bid!